 Empathy sits at the core of patient advocacy.
 The ability to understand and share the feelings of another is vital when dealing with patients who may be experiencing fear, anxiety, or stress about their health conditions.
 Patient advocates must communicate empathetically, showing understanding, patience, and compassion in every interaction.

 Understanding medical terminology, procedures, and the basics of various health conditions is crucial for patient advocates.
-This knowledge enables them to effectively translate complex medical information into layman's terms, helping patients comprehend their diagnoses, treatment options, and the implications of both.
+A reliable Medical Dictionary can help translate complex medical information into layman's terms, assisting patients in comprehending their diagnoses, treatment options, and the implications of both.

 Reading more: